 Therefore, it’s most interesting to study the design choices of games that require multiple human players.
 The following innovative examples display interesting and unique multiplayer design methods.
 These video games have been designed with a good understanding of their platform and the nuances of human interaction in gameplay.

-1. Cooperative Multiplayer: Cho’gall in Heroes of the Storm
+1. Cooperative Multiplayer Game Design: Cho’gall in Heroes of the Storm

 Cooperative multiplayer is nothing new, and in MoBAs like Heroes of the Storm, there are many avenues for cooperative and competitive gameplay.
 In two teams of five, each player controls a hero and teams work together to take down the enemy’s defences.